 Can You Make Malai Kofta Without Onion and Garlic?

 Yes, of course!
 You can make this Malai Kofta in White Gravy without onion and garlic.
-Simply removing these ingredients from your recipe and making the dish will still taste amazing.
+Simply remove these ingredients from your recipe and making the dish will still taste amazing.

 Malai Kofta in White Gravy